-A key to the success of this algorithm depends on the optimization with respect to $\alpha_j$ while fixing other parameters such as $\balpha_{(-j)}$ and $\bw$.
-The vector $\bw$ is updated jointly conditioning on $\balpha$ by taking advantage of the Gaussian conjugacy.
-Because the function of $\alpha_j$ in ($\bullet$) of Algorithm \ref{alg:Opt} is a linear combination of a quadratic function and a function of $T(\alpha_j -\alpha_0)$, we divide the optimization space into two parts ($\{\alpha_j: \alpha_j>\alpha_0\}$ and $\{\alpha_j: \alpha_j\leq \alpha_0\}$), and find a local maximum from each part.
-Then, we update $\alpha_j$ to the local maximum that has a larger objective value.
-This is an one-dimensional optimization problem, and a local maximum can be easily found by existing optimization algorithms such as secant algorithms \citep{brent1973algorithms,dekker1969finding}, constrained Newton-Rhapson algorithms \citep{fischer1992special}, constrained gradient descent algorithms \citep{tseng2009coordinate}, etc. In this article, we use the secant algorithm proposed by \cite{brent1973algorithms}.
+A key to the success of CAAN is the optimization with respect to $\alpha_j$ while fixing other parameters, $\balpha_{(-j)}$ and $\bw$.
+Because the function of $\alpha_j$ in ($\Diamond$) of Algorithm \ref{alg:Opt} is a linear combination of a quadratic function and a function of $T(\alpha_j -\alpha_0)$, we divide the optimization space into two parts: $\{\alpha_j: \alpha_j>\alpha_0\}$ and $\{\alpha_j: \alpha_j\leq \alpha_0\}$, and find a local maximum from each part.
+Then, we update $\alpha_j$ to the best of the two local maxima.
+This one-dimensional optimization problem can be easily solved by many existing algorithms and we adopt the secant algorithm of \cite{brent1973algorithms}.
+Vector $\bw$ is updated jointly conditioning on $\balpha$ by taking advantage of the Gaussian conjugacy.